 How does the HIPAA Privacy Rule affect my study?

-If your study involves health information about a research subject, then your study may be subject to HIPAA requirements.
-If you plan to share or disclose PHI obtained from or about a research subject in connection with a research study subject to HIPAA, you must first obtain the permission of the subject.
+If your study involves health information from MIT Medical about a research subject, then your study may be subject to HIPAA requirements.
+If you plan to share or disclose private health information (PHI) obtained from or about a research subject in connection with a research study subject to HIPAA, you must first obtain the permission of the subject.
 This permission, called an Authorization for Release of Protected Health Information, must specify precisely what information will be released for research purposes, why it is being released, and from and to whom it is being released.
 The subject must complete this Authorization in addition to a standard informed consent form in order to participate in the research.

 COUHES, however, may permit the disclosure of PHI without a subject’s prior authorization if COUHES determines that (1) the research cannot be practically conducted without access to PHI and (2) the disclosure of PHI would involve no more than minimal risk to the privacy of the research subject.
 Under these circumstances, COUHES may grant a Waiver of Authorization, and PHI may be disclosed without the subject's permission.